 So you still think homosexuality is sinful?
 And therefore gays should not be allowed to marry? (infographics)

-A diagram tracing the reasons of opposition to gay marriage; by Bishop John Shelby Spong.
+A diagram tracing the reasons of opposition to gay marriage; by Bishop John Shelby Spong (or read a more detailed explanation).

 10 Reasons to Oppose Marriage Equality (list)